zer0cache/matic-docs/docs/integrate/full-node-deployment.md

 - Ports / Firewall configuration
     - Open ports 22, 26656 and 30303 to world (0.0.0.0/0) on node firewall.
 All other ports should be closed.

+## Full Node Access (via Alchemy)
+  1. Visit Alchemy.com and sign up for a free account
+  2. Get your private key and API endpoint
+  3. Use your Alchemy account to access Polygon Mainnet

 </TabItem>
 </Tabs>